On chain link surgeries bounding rational homology balls and $\chi$-slice 3-braid closures: Introduction

 \subsection{Organisation of the Paper}

-In Section~\ref{sec:qa3bc} we outline Baldwin's classification of QA 3-braid closures and summarise results from~\cite{simone2020classification} about $\Q B^4$s bounded by their double branched covers, along with results from~\cite{brejevs2020ribbon} about their $\chi$-slice and $\chi$-ribbon status.
+In Section~\ref{sec:dbcs}, we show that 3-manifolds of the form $S^3_{\textbf{a}}(L_n^t)$ are precisely the double branched covers of 3-braid closures and use this to prove Propositions~\ref{prop:surgerydiagram},~\ref{prop:parabolic}, and~\ref{prop:chi2,3}.
+In Section~\ref{sec:notation} we define the sets $\mathcal{S}_i^*$, $\mathcal{S}_i$, and $\mathcal{O}$ that are used in the statements of the main theorems.
 In Section~\ref{sec:cubiquitydef} we introduce the cubiquity obstruction from~\cite{greene-pretzel} and~\cite{greene-owens}, as well as a practical method of computing it.
-The goal of Section~\ref{sec:sharpdbc} is to show that double branched covers of links in $\bigcup_{i \in \{-1,0\}} \mathcal{S}^i \cup \mathcal{O}^i$ bound sharp manifolds; in fact, we prove a more general result concerning sharpness of cyclically plumbed 4-manifolds (Theorem~\ref{thm:sharp}).
+The goal of Section~\ref{sec:sharpdbc} is to show that particular negative-definite 4-manifolds bounded by the chain link surgeries $Y^t_{\textbf{a}}$ are sharp whenever $t\le0$.
 Section~\ref{sec:latticebasic} contains the definitions of standard and circular subsets of $\ZZ^n$, and a condition under which such subsets are not cubiquitous (Theorem \ref{thm:Wodd}).
 The proof of Theorem~\ref{thm:1} follows in Section~\ref{sec:proof1}.
-Section~\ref{sec:ribbons} contains constructions of ribbon surfaces that yield the proof of Theorem~\ref{thm:2}.
+Section~\ref{sec:ribbons} contains constructions of the ribbon surfaces claimed to exist in Proposition~\ref{prop:chi2,3} and Theorem~\ref{thm:2}.